 Over the next few years business leaders will need to rethink and adapt their strategies to transformations and trends that are speeding up and changing the face of entire industries.
 In this article we outline how Swedish decision-makers can respond to today’s challenges and stay relevant in a volatile post-pandemic world.

 How to navigate the future

-While tackling uncertainty is never easy, these five essential steps will help you to take a methodical approach in your business planning:
+Tackling uncertainty is never easy, but these five essential steps will help you to take a methodical approach in your business planning:

 - Monitor the recovery pace: The global recovery will be fragmented and evolve at different speeds in different markets and industry sectors.
 Companies must therefore adopt a solid framework and process for monitoring the status of the pandemic, lockdowns and economic outlook.